 NOTE: Some shoelace knots are prone to coming undone simply because the shoelaces are too slippery.
 The solution is to either replace those laces with cotton ones or to adopt my Ian's Secure Shoelace Knot.

-Hopefully this page has explained the "Granny Knot", has allowed you to identify whether or not you were tying one, and if so, has enabled you to choose a suitable solution.
+Hopefully this page has explained the "Granny Knot", has allowed you to identify whether or not you were tying one – and if so – has given you a simple solution.
 I also hope that you will keep your eyes open for others with crooked shoelace bows and will pass on this information to them.

 See the Testimonials page to read some of the huge amount of feedback that I've received from others who have benefited from this advice.